Parametric control of Meissner screening in light-driven superconductors: Meissner screening in parametrically driven superconductors

 In our simulations, we apply a static magnetic field at the surface of the superconductor.
-The analytical solution for this boundary condition is provided in Appendix~\ref{sec:staticBC}.
+The analytical solution for this boundary condition is provided in the supplementary material.
 We find that the solution for the DC magnetic field inside the superconductor is not affected in the case of blue-detuned driving.
 However, the modified boundary condition suppresses the enhancement regime for red-detuned driving.